-One in three people are diagnosed with cancer in their lifetime.
+One in three people is diagnosed with cancer in their lifetime.

 The reach of this disease is far.
 Because of this, the American Cancer Society is one of the largest nonprofit organizations in the United States.
 Their Relay for Life fundraiser brings in more than $400 million every year.
 This money goes towards cancer research, prevention, and patient care for those who need it most.

-Relay for Life fundraising events take place all over the world.
+Relay for Life fundraising events takes place all over the world.
 Teams are formed, and each member is encouraged to raise $100 before the event.
 Most groups raise more.

 30 Best Relay for Life Fundraising Ideas

 The rules for Relay for Life fundraisers can limit a team’s choices.
 Fundraisers must be family-friendly, so no alcohol!

 With this in mind, we created a list of thirty fundraising ideas that follow the rules and still raise plenty of dough.

 - Team Shirts

 - Lemonade Stands

 - Carols for a Cure